chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Prologue – Analysis.md

 **Whoa**

-> Video: Just as the title sequence goes from black-and-white and suddenly into colour, so does the audience go from their mundane lives and into the story world… just like how Dorothy enters Oz, just Google “Dorothy entering Technicolor”…
+> Video: Just as the title sequence goes from black-and-white and suddenly into colour, so does the audience go from their mundane lives and into the story world… just like how [Dorothy enters Oz](https://www.youtube.com/watch?v=x6D8PAGelN8) — imagine audiences, seeing colour in film for the first time…

 **Ladies and gents, this is the moment you've waited for (whoa)**